Today's Articles

 The 79th Colored Infantry is Formed in Kansas

 500 men were recruited within sixty days, and the battalion was mustered into the U.S. service.
-This request was not complied with, and the reasons assigned were wholly unsatisfactory, yet accompanied with assurances of such a nature as to warrant the belief that a short time would elapse before the request would be complied with.
+This request was not complied with, and the reasons assigned were wholly unsatisfactory, yet they were accompanied by assurances of such a nature as to warrant the belief that a short time would elapse before the request would be complied with.

 Problems with the civil authorities in the Northern District threatened their beginning.
 They were: 1.
 Rebellion.
 2. Prejudices against Blacks.
 3. Loyalists believed that the War Department would not approve enlisting black men.
 4. Many believed that the Negro was not qualified to make efficient soldiers.
 The result would be defeat, disaster, and disgrace.